checkly/docs.checklyhq.com/site/content/docs/cli/_index.md

 5 passed, 5 total
 ```

-Lastly, you deploy your checks and related alert channels to Checkly so we run your checks around the clock.
+Lastly, you deploy your Checks and related alert channels to Checkly so we run your Checks around the clock.

 ```bash
 npx checkly deploy
 ```

-✨Et voilà, you have just created a synthetic monitoring check based on Playwright from your code base!
+✨Et voilà, you have just created a synthetic monitoring Check based on Playwright from your code base!
 Open up [your Checkly dashboard](https://app.checklyhq.com) and you should see your Check, ready to start monitoring
 around the clock. ✨